madjugglers/pattern-book/01_maj_pattern_book.md

 Occasionally we invoke passing site swaps to describe patterns.
 For example, 7 club 2-count would be 4p 3 | 3 4p (2<sup>nd</sup> juggler starts with left
 hand).
+Most of this discussion is in Chapter 12.
 There are a number of different site swap notations out there for passing.
 Frankly, most of us are not expert in this  (exceptions, Nick, Graham, Peter, Luke), but we point to some internet resources at the end of the chapter fyi.
 We use whatever seems to make sense to us at the moment and make no guarantee of consistency.

 ## Secret Juggling Code Words and Phrases (Glossary)